DAY 2 Classical Antiquities, Asian, Fine Arts 2026-02-27 Auction - 368 Price Results - Artemis Fine Arts in CO

 DAY 2 Classical Antiquities, Asian, Fine Arts

-Artemis Fine Arts and Arte Primitvo are proud to present a meticulously curated 2-day sale featuring fine Pre-Columbian, Native American, African, Tribal and Ethnographic Art in Day 1.
+Artemis Fine Arts and Arte Primitivo are proud to present a meticulously curated 2-day sale featuring fine Pre-Columbian, Native American, African, Tribal and Ethnographic Art in Day 1.
 Day 2 features Egyptian, Greek, Roman and Near Eastern Antiquities, Asian Art, Antiques and Fine Art.
 This exciting joint auction brings together decades of combined expertise.
 The principals of both galleries remain committed to offering the exceptional quality, connoisseurship, and attentive client service that collectors have long relied upon.
 Arte Primitivo and Artemis Fine Arts look forward to embarking on this new venture together and warmly invite collectors, colleagues, and friends to participate in the February 26-27, 2026 auctions.

 Auction Curators: